rdmpage/oz-afd-export/README.md

 ### Lists

-Lists are a feature of CocuhDB we can use to dump all the triples in a view.
+Lists are a feature of CouchDB we can use to dump all the triples in a view.
 It is faster than querying the view itself as we avoid paging through the rows, which is slow.

 Here is a simple list to output triples:
 ```